Messi leaves Barca boss Valverde lost for words

 Messi netted his second of the match after the interval and the five-time Ballon d'Or winner teed up team-mate Luis Suarez as Barca climbed above Granada and Atletico Madrid atop the summit.

 "What else can be said about him?
-I've run out of words," Valverde said.
+I've run out of words," Valverde told reporters.
 "We always know that he will appear, whatever the match.

 "He has that talent that nobody has, he escapes anyone and it is not only that he can make an individual play but he does things that nobody sees.